 Project supporter: TSG Hoffenheim (Klimaticket), Summer Feeling Bayreuth, Move4Trees

 Hockey-Forest of the German Women Field Hockey Team - DANAS

 The women’s national field hockey team is facing up to its responsibility for the planet and taking action: The ladies have created a field hockey forest in South Africa with the help of the Grootbos Foundation.
 This forest is also available for other nations, field hockey players, fans and supporters to plant.
 A tree costs 25€ – for this the Danas ensure that the trees are planted in the field hockey forest and send a certificate with the coordinates of the trees.
 So far, the Danas and their supporters have planted 900 trees.

 Project supporter: Hockey National Team

 1.000.000 mangroves for the Malizia Mangrove Parks

 The sailor Boris Herrmann and his team Malizia have created the Malizia Mangrove Park in the Philippines together with the Mama Earth Foundation.
 There, one million newly planted mangroves will be added to the existing ones, thus making an enormously important contribution to restoring the ecosystem and storing high amounts of CO2.
 Sports4Trees supported the project in November 2020 with a donation of 33,000€ resp. the planting of 100,000 mangroves.
-Mangrove donation total: 150,000 (as of November 2020).
+Mangrove donation total: 815,967 mangroves (as of October 2023).